30 Must-Follow Landing Page Best Practices To Double Your Conversions

 But because there are so many moving parts to a good landing page, creating one can seem impossibly daunting.
 What should you focus on?
 What should you ignore?
 What are some “must-follow” landing page best practices?

 I’ll answer all these questions in this detailed guide.
-You’ll learn the fundamentals you’ll need to create a high-converting landing pages, the frameworks to adopt to alter your “landing page thinking”, and finally, we’ll cover the best practices you need to follow for landing page optimization.
+You’ll learn the fundamentals you’ll need to create a high-converting landing pages, the frameworks to adopt to alter your “landing page thinking”, and finally, we’ll cover the landing page best practices you need to follow for landing page optimization.

-We’ve divided this guide into six sections.
+This landing page best practices guide is divided into six sections.
 Click the icons below to jump to the right section.